James Duesing: Work

 Impetigo, 1983, 5 min.
 16mm original, hand drawn.
 Impetigo is the story of passion and possession in a steamy nocturnal landscape.

 Tugging The Worm, 1987, 10 min, 16mm. original, hand drawn.
 The story of characters that enjoy seeing murders acted out for entertainment.
 They talk about going places and eating things.
 They dream of spending their life with someone or getting away from the one with whom they're spending their life.
 They are told to be safe they must not touch; yet sometimes they touch.
 Sometimes they strike.
 Sometimes they dance.
 Sometimes they hold it all in.

 Maxwell's Demon, 1990, 8 min, color, computer generated animation.
 When their culture shifts to being information- and service-based, industrialists are corralled on a reservation named Lorado, to sell plastic things as remnants of their past traditions.
 The reservation is built on a polluted lake, which is a tourist attraction.
 In Lorado there are many forms of love and every one keeps a pet.

 Law of Averages, 1996, 15 min, color, computer generated.
 In a garden two lovers meet and begin a relationship that is complicated by a lack of exact compatibility, daily compromise and occasional sensuousness.
 An interactive theater called The Big Ghost is the temptation in this exotic urban paradise.

 Tender Bodies, 2003, 8 min. computer generated.
 Tender Bodies imagines a time when genetic experiments become an elite hobby.
 The creatures created are hunters and hunted and one unusual specimen becomes the entertainment at a strange party.

 End of Code, 2009, 15 min. computer generated.
 The story revolves around two groups of misfit hackers in a city of traffic.
 They speak a language of advertising, corporate branding and self-help, while engaging in a battle to control traffic lights.
 Discovering that the entire social code is embedded in the access code that regulates traffic lights, begins a twisted ride of surveillance, disguises and espionage among characters caught in an endless rush hour.

 Gray Elegy, 2015.
 An abstraction of motion and sound derived from motion capture and physical simulations.
 Inspired by the Dylan Thomas poem Lie Still, Sleep Becalmed, a buoyant character struggles with hazards in a cloudy gray environment.

+Adulting 2023- a moving auto fiction and story telling hybrid animation that traces the deep wounds and glories of Love and Memory.